Penn State Particle Separator

 |Middle Sieve||0.31||0.31 to 0.75||45 to 65||45 to 75||30 to 50|

 The chop length of corn silage must balance good packing and fermentation with extremely short, pulverized forage.
-This means 45 to 65 percent of the silage material should remain on the middle sieve and 30 to 40 percent on the lower sieve of the separator.
-If the last screen is used for corn silage, no more than 5 percent should be recovered in the bottom pan.
+This equates to 45 to 65 percent of the silage material remaining on the middle sieve and 20 to 30 percent on the lower sieve of the separator.
+There should be no more than 10 percent in the bottom pan.
 As corn silage makes up a greater proportion of the ration, more material should remain in the middle two sieves and less in the bottom pan to ensure the majority of the corn silage provides effective fiber.
 Note however that corn grain remaining on the 4-mm sieve should be discounted when determining peNDF.
 The dry matter and maturity of silage as it is being harvested has to be considered when deciding what particle size to chop any given silage.
 Packing of the silage to ensure proper fermentation must be the highest priority when making decisions related to chop length.

 There is a lot of variability with haylage due to the type and use of machinery, sward type and density, and most of all, the dry matter of the crop harvested.
 Ten to 20 percent of the crop should be in the upper sieve of the particle separator.
 Particle size recommendations may need to be altered based on silo type.
 Forages stored in upright, sealed silos would likely fall at the lower end of the range (10 percent).
 Bunker silos can handle appreciably longer material, up to 20 percent on the upper sieve.
-The middle sieve should contain 45 to 75 percent of the material and the lower sieve 20 to 30 percent.
-As with corn silage, no more than 5 percent of the material should be retained on the bottom pan.
+The middle sieve should contain 45 to 75 percent of the material and the lower sieve 30 to 40 percent.
+As with corn silage, no more than 10 percent of the material should be retained on the bottom pan.
 The majority of the haylage should provide effective fiber (peNDF) with a good amount of longer particle size material.

 Field investigations conducted at Penn State have found considerable variability in overall rations.
 Feeding management plays an important role in the particle length needs of the cow.
 Ideally no more than 8 percent of the material should be retained on the upper sieve.
-Guidelines for TMR for high producing dairy cows are 2 to 8 percent of the particles in the upper sieve, 30 to 50 percent in the middle sieve, 10 to 20 percent on the 4-mm sieve, and no more than 20 percent in the bottom pan.
+Guidelines for TMR for high producing dairy cows are 2 to 8 percent of the particles in the upper sieve, 30 to 50 percent in the middle sieve, 10 to 20 percent on the 4-mm sieve, and no more than 30 to 40 percent in the bottom pan.
 Sixty to 70 percent of the TMR should be classified as physically effective.
 Obviously, many whole or partially processed grains, many byproducts, and feeds such as pelleted grains will be above the 4-mm sieve.
 These must be discounted when calculating effective fiber and taken into consideration when balancing diets for lactating cows.
 Only forage and high fiber byproducts should be classified as effective fiber sources.

 PARTICLE SEPARATOR INSTRUCTIONS

-The Penn State Forage Particle Separator is currently available from Nasco.
-For their free phone order service, dial 1-800-558-9595.
+The Penn State Forage Particle Separator is currently available from Nasco (free phone order service at 1-800-558-9595).
 To use the separator an accurate scale is needed to weigh the samples and the boxes.
-We have developed a spreadsheet that automates all of the calculations; several versions are available.
-To complete calculations by hand, a blank data sheet and blank lognormal paper are also available.
+A spreadsheet that automates all of the calculations has been developed; several versions are available.
+To complete calculations by hand, blank data sheets and blank lognormal paper are also available.

 Using the separator